The Battle of the Water Futures: Problem Description

 \subsubsection{Water Utilities}

 }

 Within the BWF, Water Utilities (WUs) act as the entities responsible for managing the assets and delivering drinking water across their assigned provinces.

-WUs must chose the policies to apply to their own system (e.g, setting the budget for non-revenue water reduction) and decide the interventions to take on their system (e.g., replacing a pipe).
+WUs must choose the policies to apply to their own system (e.g, setting the budget for non-revenue water reduction) and decide the interventions to take on their system (e.g., replacing a pipe).

-Water utilities can also join their efforts to pursue a common interventions, for example, the cost of placing a pipe connecting two water utilities will be shared between the two utilities.
+Multiple WUs can also join their efforts to pursue common interventions, for example, the cost of placing a pipe connecting two water utilities will be shared between the two utilities.
+If WU are connected with each other and there is an exchange of water, the receiving utility pays a volumetric fee to the supplying utility.
+More detailed information about the water tariff scheme are available in Section~\ref{sec:water-pricing}.

 The structure of the system is static.
-The number of WUs and their specific geographic responsabilities (assigned provinces) will not change through the competition.
+The number of WUs and their specific geographic responsibilities (assigned provinces) will not change through the competition.

 The key parameters and decision variables governing the Water Utility Module are detailed in Table~\ref{tbl:wu-properties}.
 The actual values for these variables can be inspected within the data files, which are mapped in Appendix A.